vangheem/endecode/README.md

 I often find myself googling a site that will encode base64 for me or url decode a value.
 The top results on sites for this have been getting worse with ads, tracking cookies and clunky user interfaces.

-[endecode.org](https://endecode.org) is a simple, open source tool for encoding and decoding text online.
+[endecode.org](https://endecode.org) is an open source tool for encoding and decoding text online.

 ## Contributing

-This project is a very simple barebones vuejs application.
+This project is a barebones vuejs application that uses the bulma css framework.

 ### Project setup
 ```